Testing Methodology: Thermals/Acoustics

 To measure the performance of CPU coolers, we devised an easily repeatable series of tests.
 The only variable is the coolers themselves to ensure the results can be accurately compared against one another.

-To reflect current hardware demands, we have updated the test system at KitGuru.
-It now comprises of a Z390 platform and included is the Intel Core i9 9900k CPU, mated with a Gigabyte Z390 Aorus Master motherboard and 16GB (2x 8GB modules) Patriot Viper RGB running at 3600mhz CL16.
+To reflect current hardware demands, the KitGuru test bench comprises of an Intel Z390 platform and included is the Intel Core i9-9900k CPU, mated with a Gigabyte Z390 Aorus Master motherboard and 16GB (2x 8GB modules) Patriot Viper RGB RAM running at 3600mhz CL16.
 Our storage device is a Corsair Force LE 120GB SATA SSD.
-Power to the test system is managed by a Seasonic Platinum Series 1000w PSU.
+Power to the test system is managed by a Seasonic Prime PX-850 PSU.
+Corsair TM30 thermal compound is used at all times to ensure consistency.

 Thermal Testing Procedure

-The procedure will consist of several tests, that will produce six temperature readings for each cooler.
-The data can then be used to compare cooling performance.
+The procedure will consist of several tests that will produce six temperature readings for each cooler.
+The data can then be used to compare thermal dissipation performance.

-First, we will lock the 9900k at its 3.6GHz all-core base clock speed, with a 1.15V Vcore applied in the BIOS.
+First, we will lock the Core i9-9900k at its 3.6GHz all-core base clock speed, with a 1.15V Vcore applied in the BIOS.
 Then, let the system idle in windows for 15 minutes and measure temperature.
 At the same frequency, we will then measure the load temperature.

-To simulate overclocked frequency, we will then lock the 9900k to 4.7GHz on all cores with a 1.20V Vcore and run the same idle and load test again.
-To measure an extreme overclocking situation, we will lock the 9900k frequency to 4.9GHz on all cores with 1.30V Vcore and run the tests one final time – this should push the limits of the cooling performance of even the very best CPU coolers.
+To simulate overclocked frequency, we will then lock the Core i9-9900k to 4.7GHz on all cores with a 1.20V Vcore and run the same idle and load test again.
+To measure an extreme overclocking situation, we will lock the Core i9-9900k frequency to 4.9GHz on all cores with 1.30V Vcore and run the tests one final time – this should push the limits of the cooling performance of even the very best CPU coolers.

 Admittedly, the overclocked frequencies/voltage may not be the highest achievable, nevertheless, it will give us a good set of data to compare the effect frequency/voltage changes have on temperature.